top of page

 StageWorks Episode 3: Ibsen's Ghosts

-My review of Ibsen's Ghosts and some thoughts on Ibsen's contribution to theater
+A review of Ibsen's Ghosts and some thoughts on Ibsen's contribution to theater

 StageWorks Episode 4: Ibsen's A Doll's House

-My review of Ibsen's A Doll's House and interview with Laura Kenward
+A review of Ibsen's A Doll's House and interview with Laura Kenward

 StageWorks Episode 5: Sophie Treadwell's Machinal

-My review of Treadwell's Machinal on Broadway
+A review of Treadwell's production of Machinal on Broadway

 bottom of page